Živa Ploj Peršuh

 Conductor

 Živa Ploj Peršuh has established herself on the Slovenian music scene as a conductor who delights audiences with her fresh and convincing performances.
-She is a versatile conductor with a broad symphonic and operatic repertoire who is dedicated to Slovenian new music.
-She is passionate about helping young musicians and refugees from Ukraine with her boundless energy and ability to get ambitious projects off the ground.
+She is one of Slovenia’s most accomplished conductors of her generation, equally at home on the concert stage and in the opera house.
+She made history as the first woman ever to conduct at the Slovenian National Theatre Opera and Ballet Ljubljana, making her debut with Richard Strauss’s Salome and was immediately re-invited to lead both opera and ballet productions.
+She is a versatile conductor passionate about helping young musicians with her boundless energy and ability to get ambitious projects off the ground.

 She excels at large symphonic repertoire, particularly works by Bartók, Brahms, Dvorák Shostakovich, Strauss, Stravinsky and Tchaikovsky, and especially works with a vocal element – including the Requiems of Brahms, Verdi and Fauré as well as Mahler’s Das Lied von der Erde and 4th Symphony – drawing on her experience in the opera world.

-Her opera repertoire includes Tchaikovsky’s Eugene Onegin and The Maid of Orleans, Beethoven’s Fidelio, Hans Krása’s Brundibar, Mozart’s The Magic Flute, Johann Strauss’s Die Fledermaus, Philip Glass’s La Belle et la Bête, Mozart’s Don Giovanni, Puccini’s Madame Butterfly and Tosca, and Verdi’s Macbeth to name but a few.
+Her opera repertoire includes Tchaikovsky’s Eugene Onegin and The Maid of Orleans, Beethoven’s Fidelio, Hans Krása’s Brundibar, Mozart’s The Magic Flute, Johann Strauss’s Salome, Philip Glass’s La Belle et la Bête, Mozart’s Don Giovanni, Puccini’s Madame Butterfly and Tosca, and Verdi’s Macbeth to name but a few.

-After completing her musicology and vocal studies in Ljubljana she studied orchestral and opera conducting in Mannheim, Germany.
+After completing her musicology studies in Ljubljana she studied orchestral and choir conducting in Mannheim, Germany.
 By the end of her studies in Mannheim she had established her own orchestra Festine, with the aim of connecting professional musicians from Slovenia and elsewhere in Europe with young Slovenian musicians and to coach them in contemporary music performance.
-As part of her work with FestineŽiva is committed to the education of children and young musicians, creating the family concert series Festinice whose innovative concerts incorporate theatre, silent film, paintings and dance to attract wider audiences.
+As part of her work with Festine Živa is committed to the education of children and young musicians, creating the family concert series Festinice whose innovative concerts incorporate theatre, silent film, paintings and dance to attract wider audiences.

-As well as conducting the string orchestra of the Academy of Music in Ljubljana and the Ljubljana Conservatory of Music Symphony Orchestra, Živa established the Ljubljana International Orchestra, formed of musicians from around the world, which has toured to Austria, Croatia, Italy, Serbia, Spain and the UK.
-The orchestra attracts international soloists and has received awards from the presidents of Slovenia and Italy.
+Živa established the Ljubljana International Orchestra, formed of musicians from around the world, which has toured to Austria, Croatia, Italy, Serbia, Spain and the UK.
+The orchestra attracted international soloists such as Wolfram Christ, Gregory Ahss, Konstantin Pfiz, Reinhold Friedrich and others and has received awards from the presidents of Slovenia and Italy.

 In 2019 Živa established the Slovenian Youth Orchestra in conjunction with international and local partners.
-The orchestra has become an important symbol of Slovenian culture, standing alongside more established European national youth orchestras.
+The orchestra has become an important symbol of Slovenian culture, standing alongside more established European national youth orchestras accepted in 2022 as a full member of the European Federation of National Youth Orchestras.

 Aside from her own projects Živa has been a regular guest conductor with the Slovenian Philharmonic Orchestra, the Symphony Orchestras of the Slovene National Theatre in Maribor and Ljubljana, and the RTV Slovenia Symphony Orchestra.
 She has conducted in France, Germany, Italy, Spain, the UK and many countries across Europe and North Africa.